Biography

 Research

-Based on the significant role that pleasure and sexuality play in subject formation, and the place of art and creativity in facilitating the remaking of the self, this research will investigate the ways in which people renegotiate their embodied sense of self following a breast cancer diagnosis.
-Using arts-based research methods, Carmel seeks to explore the place of pleasure and sexuality in this process, and define the implications for practices in, and experiences of, cancer survivorship.
+Based on the significant role that pleasure and sexuality play in subject formation, and the place of art and creativity in facilitating the remaking of the self, Carmel’s PhD research project investigates the ways in which people renegotiate their embodied sense of self following a breast cancer diagnosis, using arts-based research methods to explore the place of pleasure, embodiment and creativity in this process.

 PhD supervision